lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_008_enum_and_export/README.md

 ## Background

 The Sudoku solver is an `Akka Typed` based application.
-It consists of 29 actors that interact by exchanging messages and adhering to a well defined protocol, i.e. each actor has a number of message types it 'understands', the so-called `Command`s and a number of messages that it can send to other actors, usually in `Response` to messages it received earlier.
+It consists of 29 actors that interact by exchanging messages and adhering to a well-defined protocol, i.e. each actor has a number of message types it 'understands', the so-called `Command`s and a number of messages that it can send to other actors, usually in `Response` to messages it received earlier.